npolshakova/KubeconDemos/README.md

 cat /var/log/istio/istio.log
 ```

-The admin pannel for both sidecar and ztunnel can be viewed on `localhost:15000`.
+The admin panel for both sidecar and ztunnel can be viewed on `localhost:15000`.
 The config dump is found at `localhost:15000/config_dump`.
 You can view these in a browser if you ssh into the pi with the port forwarding setup via:

 ```
 ssh -X -L 15000:localhost:15000 <username>@<pi-address>